jakobpremrn/Recommender-System/README.md

 The project is about creating a basic recommending system using jester dataset.
 The system is evaluated based on RMSE.

-There a few functions used in the process.
+There are a few functions used in the process.
 In the following lines I will explain how to use those functions and what is the result.